Tineprah07/Web-Programming-CW/README.md

 ## Overview

 **Race Time** is a web-based race timing application developed for the Portsmouth Joggers' Club in support of their upcoming “Pub-to-Pub” race.
-The system is designed to be used entirely offline (e.g. in airplane mode) and works seamlessly in outdoor, winter conditions, including use by individuals wearing gloves.
+The system works both online and offline (e.g. in airplane mode) and works seamlessly in outdoor, winter conditions, including use by individuals wearing gloves.

-Built using only core web technologies—**Node.js with Express, SQLite, vanilla JavaScript, HTML, and CSS**—this app meets the strict delivery requirements outlined in the coursework brief.
+Built using only core web technologies—**Node.js with Express, SQLite, JavaScript, HTML, and CSS**—this app meets the strict delivery requirements outlined in the coursework brief.
 No external libraries or frameworks were used (other than Express and SQLite).

 ---